The Founder’s Journey:

 After Djibouti, I was lost.

-That was the crossroads.
+That day was the crossroads.

-Behind me was a dead dream.
+Behind me: a dead dream.

 It was survival.